cdmclellan7/yummy-brummy/README.md

 12. Make changes to the pull request if the reviewing maintainer recommends them.

 13. Celebrate your success after your pull request is merged!

+These are just some brief notes.
+If you are still unsure we've linked to an incredibly detailed step by step [tutorial](https://www.dataschool.io/how-to-contribute-on-github/)

+## Reporting Bugs and Issues

+We've based this README on freeCodeCamp's.
+So in that same spirit here's a [link](https://forum.freecodecamp.org/t/how-to-report-a-bug-to-the-freecodecamp-open-source-community/19543) to their guide on how to report bugs and other issues.
+You can ask for help on Slack instead of freeCodeCamp's forums.
+Please remember that as fellow bootcampers we might not have the answers, but we'll certainly try our best.